FDA’s New Flavour Rules Under Fire

-AMERICA’S new restrictions on the sale of e-cigarette flavors have come under fire by both anti and pro vapers.
+AMERICA’S new restrictions on the sale of e-cigarette flavours have come under fire by both anti and pro vapers.

-Stores will be expected to implement closed-off, over-18 areas instead, which would be inaccessible to teenagers, where fruit and candy flavors will be sold.
-Under the new laws, tobacco, menthol and mint flavors will remain unrestricted and can be sold anywhere.
+Stores will be expected to implement closed-off, over-18 areas instead, which would be inaccessible to teenagers, where fruit and candy flavours will be sold.
+Under the new laws, tobacco, menthol and mint flavours will remain unrestricted and can be sold anywhere.

 While the agency admitted it would provide more detail on how to restrict access at a later date, FDA Commissioner Dr. Scott Gottlieb said putting the vaping products under counters would not be sufficient.

 He explained: “What we are envisioning is a separate room or a walled-off area.